By Albert Santoli | Project Leader

 Dear Friends,

-If you would like to add to your support or begin a monthly donation, please click on the link below.
+If you would like to add to your support, please click on the link below.
+We are accepting donations to send supplies to AAI-supported communities in the coming weeks.

 Aid to Refugees of Storms, Floods, and Violence